rahulrauki/download_yt/README.md

 Parses a text to find valid youtube links and downloads them.

 ### Build
-Can you the script directly or can be converted to an executable using suitable tools
+Can use the script directly or can be converted to an executable using suitable tools

 ### Usage
 `py download_yt.py "C:\User\text.txt" 1 10`